ShawnZhong/CS400-X-Team/x_team_rules.md

 ## How will we will track progress (and follow-up) on completion of tasks
-  * See Github commit page
+  * We can keep track of the progress on the Github commit page
   * If one team member is done, that team member should write e-mail to other team members or post on the Canvas group page to inform the progress